-- 1. Teacher in a district with 1 list ports to a district with 1 list (1 to 1) - Both K 12 and adult education seniority are contained on a single list in both districts. - Normal rules of porting apply. - No more than 1 year of seniority can be credited and ported for any single school year. - Maximum of 10 years can be ported. - 2.
-Teacher in a district with 2 separate lists ports to a district with 2 separate lists (2 to 2) - Both K 12 and adult education seniority are contained on 2 separate lists in both districts. - Both lists remain separate when porting. - Up to 10 years of K - 12 and up to 10 years of adult education can be ported to the corresponding lists. - Although the seniority is ported from both areas, the seniority is only activated and can be used in the area in which the teacher attained the continuing appointment.
-The seniority remains dormant and cannot be used in the other area unless/until the employee subsequently attains a continuing appointment in that area. - For example, teacher A in District A currently has 8 years of K 12 seniority and 6 years of adult education seniority.
-Teacher A secures a K 12 continuing appointment in District B. Teacher A can port 8 years of K 12 seniority and 6 years of adult education seniority to District B. However, only the 8 years of K 12 seniority will be activated while the 6 years of adult education seniority will remain dormant.
-Should teacher A achieve a continuing appointment in adult education in District B in the future, the 6 years of adult education seniority shall be activated at that time. - 3.
-Teacher in a district with 2 separate lists ports to a district with 1 seniority list (2 to 1) - A combined total of up to 10 years of seniority can be ported. - No more than 1 year of seniority can be credited for any single school year.

-- 4. Teacher in a district with 1 single seniority list ports to a district with 2 separate seniority lists (1 to 2) - Up to 10 years of seniority could be ported to the seniority list to which the continuing appointment was received. - No seniority could be ported to the other seniority list. - For example, teacher A in District A currently has 14 years of seniority and attains a K - 12 position in District B which has 2 separate seniority lists.
-Teacher A could port 10 years of seniority to the K - 12 seniority list in District B and 0 seniority to the adult education seniority list in District B.
+- 1. Teacher in a district with 1 list ports to a district with 1 list (1 to 1) - Both K 12 and adult education seniority are contained on a single list in both districts. - Normal rules of porting apply. - No more than 1 year of seniority can be credited and ported for any single school year. - Maximum of 20 years can be ported. - 2.
+Teacher in a district with 2 separate lists ports to a district with 2 separate lists (2 to 2) - Both K 12 and adult education seniority are contained on 2 separate lists in both districts. - Both lists remain separate when porting. - Up to 20 years of K 12 and up to 20 years of adult education can be ported to the corresponding lists. - 3.
+Teacher in a district with 2 separate lists ports to a district with 1 seniority list (2 to 1) - A combined total of up to 20 years of seniority can be ported. - No more than 1 year of seniority can be credited for any single school year. - 4.
+Teacher in a district with 1 single seniority list ports to a district with 2 separate seniority lists (1 to 2) - Up to 20 years of seniority could be ported to the seniority list to which the continuing appointment was received. - No seniority could be ported to the other seniority list. - For example, teacher A in District A currently has 14 years of seniority and attains a K 12 position in District B which has 2 separate seniority lists.
+Teacher A could port 20 years of seniority to the K 12 seniority list in District B and 0 seniority to the adult education seniority list in District B.